conversejs/converse.js/README.md

 We use behavior-driven tests written with [jasmine.js](https://jasmine.github.io/).

-You ran run `make check` to execute all the tests.
+Run `make check` to execute all the tests.

 ## Licence